Chris O'Keefe: Career

 A Current Affair.
 When long-serving A Current Affair host Tracy Grimshaw announced her retirement in 2022, O'Keefe was considered to be one of the front runners to be announced as her permanent replacement.

 However, in November 2022 O'Keefe was named as the new presenter of the 2GB afternoon drive program following the departure of Jim Wilson.
 Prior to being announced the permanent host of the 2GB afternoon drive program, O'Keefe had been a fill-in presenter on the show throughout 2022.

-He will commence his new permanent role at 2GB on 9 January 2023.
+O'Keefe started his new permanent role at 2GB on 9 January 2023.